Develop your applied research skills in our thriving, multidisciplinary department.

 Meet our students

-Get to know a few of our students and find out how they also make a difference to the world-class research and teaching in our department.
+Our graduate community reflects the multidisciplinary nature of our department, coming from a range of backgrounds including statistics, nursing, midwifery, obstetrics, nutrition, epidemiology and medical anthropology.
+Find out how they are make a difference to the world-class research and teaching in our department.

 Funding & Scholarships

 The department offers a number of fully funded studentships to outstanding applicants every year.
 All candidates submitting applications by the early January deadline will automatically be considered for full funding from a number of sources including the MRC, the Clarendon Fund, Oxford Colleges and numerous charitable sources.
 New for 2021, we also have the Primary Care Health Sciences Scholars Programme and the NIHR SPCR PHD Studentship in Primary Care 2021.

 Our Primary Care Health Sciences Scholars Programme provides one fully funded three-year DPhil scholarship each year for students wishing to study within the department, for either the DPhil in Primary Health Care or the DPhil in Translational Health Sciences.
 The scholarship is advertised each October for admission the following October and students must submit a DPhil application online using the University application form by the January deadline to be considered.

 What is it actually like to complete your DPhil with us?